dreamfactorysoftware/dreamfactory-book-v2/content/en/docs/Installing and Configuring DreamFactory/A Installing DreamFactory on Windows Server/_index.md

 You can of course [contact support](mailto:dspsupport@dreamfactory.com) if you have additional questions or issues with your installation.

-# DreamFactory debugging confugration
+# DreamFactory debugging configuration

-During the inital implementation phase of your instance, it might be useful to have debugging options on.
+During the initial implementation phase of your instance, it might be useful to have debugging options on.
 These options are all found in the `.env` file within the dreamfactory directory.

 - `APP_DEBUG=true`
 - `APP_LOG_LEVEL=debug`